perigrin/mx-declare-weasels/README.md

 sugary syntax from [`MooseX::Declare`][3]

 Now in the [code I pilfered the algorithm][4] from we have some global parameters.
-Matt Trout likes to call Singleton objects "God" objects, so we'll just borrow that nomenclature here.
+[Matt Trout][11] likes to call Singleton objects "God" objects, so we'll just borrow that nomenclature here.
 (The irony of having evolutionary code need a GOD doesn't hurt either).